Banksia splendida subsp. macrocarpa

 Banksia splendida subsp. macrocarpa is a subspecies of Banksia splendida.
-It was known as Dryandra speciosa subsp. macrocarpa until 2007, when Austin Mast and Kevin Thiele sunk all Dryandra into Banksia.
-Since there was already a species named Banksia speciosa, Mast and Thiele had to choose a new specific epithet for D. speciosa and hence for this subspecies of it.
-As with other members of Banksia ser.
+It was known as Dryandra speciosa subsp. macrocarpa until 2007, when Austin Mast and Kevin Thiele transferred all Dryandra species into Banksia.
+Since a species named Banksia speciosa already existed, Mast and Thiele had to choose a new specific epithet for D. speciosa and its subspecies.
+Like other members of Banksia ser.
 Dryandra, it is endemic to the South West Botanical Province of Western Australia.